input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 Block diffusion ensures the timely propagation of blocks that are produced locally or received from upstream peers.

 - **Confidentiality**: No (block diffusion happens openly on the network)
-- **Integrity**: Yes (partially—if data is corrupted in transit, it can affect network consistency)
+- **Integrity**: Yes (partially — if data is corrupted in transit, it can affect network consistency)
-- **Availability**: Yes (failure to diffuse blocks harms a block producer’s economic viability and can disrupt the network)
+- **Availability**: Yes (failure to diffuse blocks harms a block producer’s economic viability and can disrupt the network).

 #### Block production